Mount Alvernia Hospital

-Mount Alvernia Hospital is a 319-bed general acute care hospital with tertiary medical capabilities and two multi-disciplinary medical specialist centres in Thomson Road, Singapore.
+Mount Alvernia Hospital is the only not-for-profit general acute tertiary care private hospital in Singapore.
+With close to 380 beds, Alvernia is supported by more than 300 on-campus specialist doctors and nearly 1,400 accredited doctors.

-It is the only not-for-profit, private Catholic missionary hospital.
-Fiscal surplus accumulated is channelled back into supporting the Assisi Hospice, hospital development, local community outreach activities and the Franciscan Missionaries of the Divine Motherhood (FMDM) global mission activities to reach out to the sick, poor and marginalized through education, nursing, pastoral care, counselling, prison and parish ministry.

 History

 In 1949, Sisters from the Franciscan Missionaries of the Divine Motherhood (FMDM) took over the tuberculosis wards at Tan Tock Seng Hospital, which eventually became known as Mandalay Road Hospital.
-They also served “The Lepers Camp”, a community of lepers housed in Trafalgar Home in Woodbridge.
+They also served “The Lepers Camp”, a community of lepers housed in Trafalgar Home in Woodbridge Hospital (now IMH).
 Both centres were managed as self-contained units as isolation was the treatment at that time.

 In 1952, the Sisters were given an opportunity to start a private hospital to bring nursing care and services to the population.
 It was to be a well-planned and professionally managed hospital for everyone; especially for the poor and the disadvantaged.
 The FMDM Sisters pooled their savings and salaries, and canvassed for donations all over Singapore.
 The Colonial government at that time promised a dollar-for-dollar matching grant based on the total collection.

 The Sisters bought land on Thomson Hill in October 1956, which was cleared in 1957.
 However, the construction of the hospital, which was meant to have begun in 1956, was delayed after the government announced that it would not subsidise the cost.
 Minister of Health A. J. Braga performed the ground breaking ceremony on 7 January 1959.
 Construction of the building began later that year, as the government had promised the Sisters a grant of $425,000.

 After Singapore gained self-government and the 1959 Singaporean general election, the matching grant from the colonial government was cancelled.
 The Sisters had to adjust their plans to cater for a 60-bed hospital instead of 200 but would be fully equipped to provide medical, surgical and maternity care.

 On 4 March 1961, Mount Alvernia Hospital was declared officially opened.
 Staffing was done entirely by the Sisters who were professionally trained as nurses, midwives, physiotherapists, radiographers, laboratory technicians and other support services.
 The Sisters who ran the hospital received all their professional healthcare qualifications, religious training and work attachment at a hospital in the United Kingdom.